Eng-DO4/Storefront-Backend-API/README.md

     # Database name (for testing)
     PG_DB_TEST

-    # Database user
+    # Database user (feel free to name the user when creating user and dbs)
     PG_USER

-    # Database password
+    # Database password (feel free for chossing pass when creating user and dbs)
     PG_PASS

-    # Hashing
+    # Hashing (feel free to use any bcrypt pass and salt rounds)
     BCRYPT_PASS
     SALT_ROUNDS

-    # JSON Web Token (JWT)
+    # JSON Web Token (feel free to use any JWT)
     TOKEN_SECRET
 ```

 ## Databases

-you need to follow these sqls to create databases and connect them
+you need to follow these sqls to create databases and connect them. run sqls in psql shell.
+"feel free to name what you want where <> exist"

 ```
-    -- Login to PSQL as postgres user psql -U postgres
+    -- run sqls in psql shell

+    -- Create new user
+    CREATE USER <title for user> WITH PASSWORD <any pass btw two sigle qoutes>;

     -- Create 2 databases
-    CREATE DATABASE dev;
+    CREATE DATABASE <database for development>;
-    CREATE DATABASE test;
+    CREATE DATABASE <database for testing>;

-    -- Connect to the test database
-    \c test;
+    -- Grant all database privileges to user in both databases GRANT ALL PRIVILEGES ON DATABASE <dev db created above> TO <user created above>;
+    GRANT ALL PRIVILEGES ON DATABASE <test db created above> TO <user created above>;

     -- run commands in teminal
     ---- * `npm run migration:run`
     ---- * `npm run test`

-    -- to solve a problem with ids after deleting ALTER SEQUENCE <table_name>_id_seq RESTART WITH 1;
+    -- to solve a problem with ids after deleting all rows ALTER SEQUENCE <table_name>_id_seq RESTART WITH 1;
 ```